alexshi7/biopage/design-plan/design-journey-m2.md

 ### Reference Resources

-I used w3school to help me with the formatting of the HTML, https://www.w3schools.com/html/
+I used w3school to help me with the formatting of the HTML and learning footers, https://www.w3schools.com/html/

 https://chat.com

 I used ChatGPT to help beef up my content and help me research information about specifiv weather phenomenon, restaurants in Ithaca, and classes offered at Cornell.
-TODO: list reference resources